 GHB was used in France, Italy and other European countries for decades as a sleeping agent and childbirth anesthetic.
 Problems related to its abuse potential and the introduction of newer drugs have since decreased the legitimate medical use of GHB.

 To discuss the treatment or recovery of a loved one, GHB abuse hotlines are a free and accessible way of contacting a trained professional who can provide advice on the top treatment options in your area.
-Call us today on 1-888-287-0471 to speak to an advisor.
+Call us today on 1-888-287-0471 Who Answers? to speak to an advisor.